 Garment exports to US double in five years

-Garment shipment to the USA, the single largest export destination of Bangladesh, almost doubled in the last five years thanks to the tariff war between America and China and the presence of competitive prices of the locally made apparels.
+Garment shipment to the USA, the single largest export destination of Bangladesh, almost doubled in the last five years thanks to the tariff war between the United States of America and China and the presence of competitive prices of the locally made apparels.

 After having two strong years in 2021 and 2022, apparel export to the USA fell 8.68 percent year-on-year to $8.27 billion in 2023, according to data from the Export Promotion Bureau and the Bangladesh Garment Manufacturers and Exporters Association (BGMEA).